 Sushi Sakuta – Edomae Excellence at The Capitol Kempinski Hotel

-Guests enjoy 20+ courses over 2.5 hours, each sushi piece prepared with masterful knife skills and fish-aging techniques.
-Dinner starts around $600++ per person, reflecting its standing at the pinnacle of Singapore’s Michelin starred restaurants.
+Price Point: Guests enjoy 20+ courses over 2.5 hours, with dinner starting around $600++ per person, reflecting its standing at the pinnacle of Singapore’s Michelin starred restaurants.

 One-Star Michelin Omakase Destinations